jan-lehmkuhl/FreeCAD-CfdOf-workflow/doc/installation-instructions/freecad-cfdof.md

 FreeCAD-CfdOF Remarks
 ==============================================================================
 FreeCAD is not directly linked to OpenFOAM.
 The CfdOF plugin will only write the text input files, which will be read by OpenFOAM.
-So you can run FreeCAD under Windows and OpenFOAM with the Windows Subsystem for Linux (WSL).
+So you can run FreeCAD native under Windows and OpenFOAM within the Windows Subsystem for Linux (WSL).
 Its only important, that every software can write in the same directories.

 FreeCAD Installation